Promoter abrdn Investment to sell entire 10.2% stake in HDFC Mutual Fund

 HDFC Asset Management Company (AMC) on Tuesday said promoter abrdn Investment Management Limited will sell entire 10.2% stake in the mutual fund.

-"We would like to inform that the Company is in receipt of letter from abrdn Investment Management Limited, one of the promoters holding 10.21% of the paid-up share capital of the Company, intimating their intention to sell the entire stake in the company.
+"We would like to inform that the company is in receipt of letter from abrdn Investment Management Limited, one of the promoters holding 10.21% of the paid-up share capital of the company, intimating their intention to sell the entire stake in the company.

-"Consequent to the proposed stake sale, abrdn Investment Management Limited will cease to be

-a co-sponsor of HDFC Mutual Fund," said the company in a stock exchange filing.
+"Consequent to the proposed stake sale, abrdn Investment Management Limited will cease to be a co-sponsor of HDFC Mutual Fund," said the company in a stock exchange filing.

 On Tuesday, the company's scrip on BSE closed 0.1% higher at Rs 2,190.